lachlan-ibm/pyivia/README.md

 ```

 ## From IBM Security Verify Accesss 10.0.0.0 onwards:
-Module has been build into a package that can be installed using pip
+Module has been build into a package Currently hosted on PyPi that can be installed using pip:

-Currently hosted on IBM Artifactory, users will need W3Id credentials to download and install
 ```sh
 pip install pyisva
 ```